michelnagme/udacity-finding-donors-project/README.md

-# Udacity Project: Finding Donors for CharityML
+# Finding Donors for CharityML

 This repository contains files for a project completed as part of Machine Learning Introduction Nanodegree at Udacity.